An Important Lesson From Our Arab Allies

 by Eyal Zisser / Israel Hayom / JNS.org

-It is not just the Iranian axis that has adopted a lower profile and is now holding out for a miracle and possibly the new US administration to enter office next month.
+It is not just the Iranian axis that has adopted a lower profile and is now holding out for a miracle.
 The radical forces in the Arab world itself, foremost among them the Islamic movements, are in something of an existential crisis.
 The movements scored many successes in the early 2000s when they managed to gain control of several Arab governments.
 But that’s all in the past.
 In most Arab states, these movements have been removed from power, outlawed, and their leaders imprisoned.
 There’s no doubt that political Islam has failed.
 After all, it never offered any solutions for solving the region’s problems in the first place.

 Related coverage